williamrogerschi/u4_python_challenges/README.md

 # SEIR 1003 Python Challenges II

 ### 1) The Time Stone: Lets get cosmic here and begin working with Time.
- First, lets create a function that converts Minutes to Seconds (1 ->60, 5 -> 300)
+ - First, lets create a function that converts Minutes to Seconds (1 ->60, 5 -> 300)

- Then take it up a step further, converting Hours into seconds (1 -> 3600)
+-  Then take it up a step further, converting Hours into seconds (1 -> 3600)

- We're on the right track here, how many seconds are in a day?
+-  We're on the right track here, how many seconds are in a day?

+- How many Hours are in the month of June?

+- How many Minutes are in the month of August?

  Bonus -> Without singing the old showtune in your head, how many Minutes are there in a year?